 If you’re mixing and no matter what you do you just can’t seem to be able to get that sound you want, just leave it.

 If you’re fighting a losing battle in your mixing session, just do what an army does when it’s losing a battle.

 You may have lost the battle with the drum sound today, but come tomorrow you might be fresh with new ideas on how to tackle the war you’re waging against that uncooperative track.

 Whenever you’re in a bind and you can’t make anything sound good, just do one of these things:

 - Listen to a different style of music.

 Just do anything to take your mind off the task at hand.
 It’s amazing what our subconscious does while we’re not looking.

 That’s it for today.
 Just some food for thought if you’re having a bad start to the week.
 Retreat, regroup and be rewarded.

 Oh, and BTW, if you’re still struggling and your subconscious won’t help you, I have a bag full of tricks that you can use on your annoying mix.
-The Strategies bundle will give you ideas to take even the most uncooperative of mixes to the next level.
+Recording & Mixing Strategies will give you ideas to take even the most uncooperative of mixes to the next level.

 Check it out here: